Private Student Loans for March 2023

 1. Switch to a standard repayment plan

-2. Refinance to a fixed-rate loan
+2. Refinance private loans to get a fixed rate

 Other options to lower payments